Ecc535/meeting_scheduling_agent/README.md

 ***
 ## Overview

-This project uses **n8n** to create a smart workflow that listens for mentions in a Slack channel.
-When activated, it reads the conversation, uses the **Google Gemini** LLM to understand requests, and then schedules, updates, or deletes meetings in **Google Calendar**.
+This project uses **n8n** to create a smart workflow that listens for User Messages in a Slack channel.
+When activated, it reads the conversation (You and your DM/Channels), uses the **Google Gemini** LLM to understand requests, and then schedules, updates, or deletes meetings in **Google Calendar**.
 It is designed to handle scheduling conflicts by asking the user for input through interactive Slack buttons.

 ***
 ## ✨ Features